DAHLIA

 So really, my goal to make good things happen started accomplishing itself because of three things:

 Your whole life people will tell you about success.
 The keys to success.
 Why you need to be successful.
 And if success is what drives you, you will push for that elusive perfection.
-And eventually you too may want to share your success stories.
+Eventually you too may want to share your success stories.
 But we hear far too much about others' successes.
 We never ask about their failures.

 I've spent so much of my career asking people about their failures.
-Yet - ironically - or appropriately - my talk show has always been seen as such a positive one.
-And not only did I learn from others' failures, but I also constantly failed in front of others - thousands of others - as I did my show.
+Yet, ironically, or appropriately — my talk show has always been seen as such a positive one.
+And not only did I learn from others' failures, but I also constantly failed in front of others — thousands of others - as I did my show.

 Which leads me to my two biggest failures.
 And by default, my biggest successes.